Respite care is short-term care offered to an individual allowing their full-time carers to have a break from their daily tasks.

 Respite care costs

 We have an online calculator to help you work out an estimate of costs for our in-home care services.
 You can access our respite care calculator here.

 Some people may be eligible for government subsidised respite care following an assessment by the Aged Care Assessment Team (ACAT).
 ACAT can be contacted on 1800 200 422 to book an assessment and check you eligibility.

 Arcare respite care

-Arcare offers residential respite care at our following residences
+Arcare offers residential respite care at all of our aged care residences, but has a dedicated respite suite at our following residences

 Respite Care Victoria:

 - Arcare Craigieburn

 - Arcare Maidstone